Published On: September 1, 2020

-Fentanyl is a type of synthetic opioid that’s 50 to 100 times more potent than morphine.
-Pharmaceutical fentanyl was made to manage pain in cancer patients through the application of a skin patch.
+Fentanyl is a synthetic opioid that’s 50 to 100 times more potent than morphine.
+Pharmaceutical fentanyl was made to provide pain relief in cancer patients by applying a skin patch.
 Since it has strong opioid properties, it’s also diverted for substance abuse.
-It’s put into heroin to make it more potent or to disguise it as very strong heroin.
+It’s put into heroin to make it more potent or to disguise it as powerful heroin.

-Many individuals think they’re buying heroin, but don’t realize they’re buying fentanyl and this often leads to overdose deaths.
+Many individuals think they’re buying heroin but don’t realize they’re buying fentanyl, which often leads to overdose deaths.

-When a doctor prescribes fentanyl, it’s typically provided as:
+When a doctor provides prescription opioids such as fentanyl, it’s typically offered as follows: